virgili0/Virgilio/content/inferno/time-series/time-series.md

 - [Loading data in SKTime](https://www.sktime.org/en/latest/examples/loading_data.html)
 - [SKTime - Examples](https://github.com/alan-turing-institute/sktime/tree/master/examples)

-These are the basic tools you need to know to work with time series in Python.
+Also, be aware of [TSLearn](https://github.com/tslearn-team/tslearn), a very good machine learning toolkit for time series analysis in Python.

-In the last section of the guide we'll see some other useful Python libraries which integrate well with SKTime and the .ts data type, but before that, let's have a look at what type of problem you can solve within the time series domain.
+These are the basic tools you need to know to work with time series in Python, let's now have a look at _what type of problem_ you can solve with time series data.

 ## Time Series Analysis